You have selected: Washington

 - Medicaid/Medical Assistance

 Supplemental Nutrition Assistance Program (SNAP) formerly Food Stamps

 Supplemental Security Income (SSI)

 National School Lunch Program's Free Lunch Program (NSL)

 An eligible resident living on federally recognized Tribal Lands who participates in one of above programs or one of the following federal assistance programs shall also qualify for an additional monthly credit of up to $25.00 with Enhanced Tribal Lifeline and up to $100.00 toward installation fees with Tribal Link-Up Assistance:

 - Tribally Administered Temporary Assistance for Needy Families (Tribal TANF)

 - Food Distribution Program on Indian Reservations (FDPIR)

-You must notify Frontier or WTAP when you are no longer eligible for Lifeline.
+You must notify Frontier when you are no longer eligible for Lifeline.
 Lifeline service is a non-transferable government assistance program that provides a discount on the cost of monthly telephone service.
 Lifeline is limited to one discount per household and only eligible customers may enroll.
 You must also verify your continued eligibility annually (or as requested) with Frontier.
 If there is someone else at the address who is receiving a Lifeline discount and you wish to be considered a separate economic unit, the Lifeline Application and proof of eligibility must be submitted along with the Lifeline Household Worksheet.

-.
-A Frontier representative will be happy to answer your questions.
+For further information, please contact Customer Service.
+A Frontier representative will be happy to answer your questions and assure you receive the appropriate application, if one is required.
 Call us.
 We're here to help.